 When the elderly can't take care of themselves, often the most practical solution is a nursing home or assisted living facility.
 The kids and relatives, if any, have their own lives and can't devote themselves to full time care.
+Or they don't have the additional space that taking Grandma in would require, and relocating (or having the house made disability-friendly) is just not an option.
+Or the elderly person in question needs round-the-clock expert care (as with Alzheimer's disease or other forms of dementia), instead of just a little extra help.
 Staying in home with a private nursing staff is out of reach for all but the wealthiest.
 A dedicated facility catering to the needs of the elderly is the pragmatic solution.

 But that doesn't make it easy.

-- Japan Inc. had a chapter in which the main characters visit a nursing home (one of them has an elderly parent who may need such a facility and the others use this as an excuse to investigate a possible investment.)
+- Japan, Inc. has a chapter in which the main characters visit a nursing home (one of them has an elderly parent who may need such a facility and the others use this as an excuse to investigate a possible investment).
 The place is decent enough, but very depressing, and the characters decide to recommend investing in ways for senior citizens to continue living with family.